 A background check and electronic fingerprint scan will be required when a petition for a name change, Guardianship, Conservatorship, and Stepparent Adoption has been filed.
 The purpose of the background check is to verify that the petitioner is not on probation, parole, or a registered sex offender.
 (Code Civ.
 Proc. § 1279.5 (e).)
-When a minor's name is to be changed, a Live Scan will be requested from the petitioner parent(s) or legal guardian(s).
+When a minor's name is to be changed, a Live Scan will be requested for minors fourteen (14) years of age or order.
 A Live Scan consists of a check of electronic fingerprint records maintained by the Department of Justice, the Child Abuse Central Index and possibly the FBI.
 Live Scan locations have been identified in an information packet that is available for purchase from the court clerk.
 Petitioner shall pay the fee charged by the Live Scan provider.
 The petitioner shall complete the Live Scan application form with the requested information and provide the Live Scan provider valid photo identification.
 Failure to provide the requested information will delay the petition and/or otherwise preclude the completion of the required investigation.